vanpattenmedia/wpro/README.md

 If you define the constant WPRO_DEBUG in your wp-config.php, then some debug data will be written to your PHP error log.

-This is how I check me logs (just a tip):
+This is how I check my PHP error logs during WPRO hacking (just a tip):

 	sudo stdbuf -oL -eL tail -f /var/log/apache2/wpro-error.log | stdbuf -oL -eL sed -r 's/^[^]]+][^]]+][^]]+][^]]+]//' | sed -r 's/, referer: [^ ]+$//'

+If you don't want the log messages to the PHP error log, but rather to some file, then define WPRO_DEBUG_LOGFILE, setting the filname in the constant, and deactivate PHP error logging by setting WPRO_DEBUG_PHPERRORLOG to false:

+	define( 'WPRO_DEBUG', true );
+	define( 'WPRO_DEBUG_PHPERRORLOG', false );
+	define( 'WPRO_DEBUG_LOGFILE', '/tmp/wpro_hacking.log' );

 There is a Makefile, which will help you to run the unit tests.
 Note: You need [composer](https://getcomposer.org/ "composer") to do the unit testing.